Rescue of Roger Mallinson and Roger Chapman: Rescue efforts begin

 At 10:35 a.m., the support ship Vickers Venturer, then in the North Sea, was ordered to return to the nearest port with the submersible Pisces II aboard (which could be removed and flown to Ireland).
-Additionally, at midday the Royal Navy survey vessel HMS Hecate steamed to the accident location to offer assistance with special ropes.
-The United States Navy offered a submersible belonging to the U.S. Salvage Department, called a Controlled Underwater Recovery Vehicle (CURV-III), which was sent from California, and the Canadian Coast Guard ship John Cabot left from Swansea.
+Additionally, at midday the Royal Navy survey vessel steamed to the accident location to offer assistance with special ropes.
+The United States Navy offered a submersible belonging to the US Salvage Department, called a Controlled Underwater Recovery Vehicle (CURV-III), which was sent from California, while the Canadian Coast Guard ship left from Swansea.

-On Thursday 30 August the Vickers Voyager arrived in Cork Harbour at 8:15 p.m. and loaded the submersibles Pisces II and Pisces V, which had been flown in overnight.
+On 30 August 1973, the Vickers Voyager arrived in Cork Harbour at 8:15 p.m. and loaded the submersibles Pisces II and Pisces V, which had been flown in overnight.
 The ship left Cork at 10:30 p.m.

-At 2 a.m. on Friday 31 August the Vickers Voyager reached the scene and launched Pisces II with a polypropylene rope attached.
+At 2 a.m. on 31 August 1973, the Vickers Voyager reached the scene and launched Pisces II with a polypropylene rope attached.
 However, the lifting rope broke free of the manipulator arm and the submersible had to return to the surface for repairs.
-An attempt made by Pisces V failed to find the crashed Pisces III and returned to the surface after it ran out of power.
-The relaunched Pisces V had more success and found the crew at 12:44 p.m.
+An attempt made by Pisces V failed to find the crashed Pisces III and Pisces V returned to the surface after it ran out of power.
+Pisces V was relaunched and had more success, finding the crew at 12:44 p.m.
 However, an attempt to attach a rope failed.
 Pisces V now remained with the stricken Pisces III.
 An attempt to send Pisces II down again had to be called off when it suffered a leak.

-Even the newly arrived CURV-III aboard the John Cabot was unable to launch due to an electrical fault.
-Just after midnight Pisces V was ordered to the surface, leaving the men on Pisces III once again alone.
-They were running out of both oxygen and the lithium hydroxide to scrub the carbon dioxide from the deteriorating atmosphere in the submersible.
-Both men were cold and wet and suffering from severe headaches.
+The newly arrived CURV-III aboard John Cabot was also unable to launch due to an electrical fault.
+Just after midnight, Pisces V was ordered to the surface, leaving the men on Pisces III once again alone.
+They were running out of both oxygen and the lithium hydroxide needed to scrub carbon dioxide from the deteriorating atmosphere in the submersible.
+Both men were cold, wet, and suffering from severe headaches.

 Rescue

-The rescue operation of Pisces III commenced early on Saturday, 1 September.
+The rescue operation of Pisces III commenced early on 1 September 1973.
 The rescue submersible Pisces II was deployed at 4:02 a.m., and within a little over an hour, by 5:05 a.m., it had successfully attached a purpose-built toggle and polypropylene tow rope to the rear sphere of the distressed Pisces III.

 The CURV-III, a remotely operated underwater vehicle, also joined the operation.
 At 10:35 a.m., it managed to fasten another tow rope to the stranded submersible.
 At this point, the crew of Pisces III consumed their only available food and drink on board.

 The lifting of Pisces III began at 10:50 a.m.
 This procedure caused the submersible to jolt significantly, further disorienting the crew.
 The lift was temporarily halted at a depth of 350 ft to disentangle the CURV-III.
 At 100 ft, the lifting process was paused again to allow divers to attach heavier lifting cables to the submersible.